 While online gaming revenues have been negatively affected by Paypal, Visa and Mastercard, alternative payment processing has emerged as a rapidly growing industry.
 Casino operators are keen to offer new payment options in order to survive.
 This article discusses more on the subject.

-The list below is of companies believed to offer both traditional and alternative payment processing for an online betting operation.
+The list below is of companies believed to offer both traditional and alternative payment processing for an internet betting operation.
 Note that company policies change rapidly in the online payments industry:

 | || |